 - Give 21 Bamba puffs soaked in 5 teaspoons of water.

-BLW Baby & Toddler Recipes to Reduce Peanut Allergy Risk when Starting Solids
+BLW Baby & Toddler Recipes to Introduce Peanut Butter to Baby when Starting Solids

 Be sure to join the Millennial Mom’s Guide to Mindful Meal Planning for exclusive meal ideas, toddler feeding tips and Facebook lives with pediatric experts!